 Disclaimer: Some of the offers in this post may no longer be available.
-They were last confirmed to be available at the start of the month in the post title.
 Also, we DO NOT earn a commission for the credit card links in this page.
 We pick them because they make the most sense for our readers.
 If you want to support a blogger, find a travel blog who does get a commission, and use their referral link.

 Things to Remember About the Almost-Free SerieS

 Before we move on, we'd like to remind you of a few things about the almost free series.

 A signup bonus is what a credit card company gives you for spending some amount of dollars in some timeframe when you get their card.
 If you need to know more about signup bonuses, check out our starter post here.

 We Could Make It Totally Free, But That Might Not Make Sense For You

 While having a plan for a totally free trip would have more of a "Wow!" factor, the truth is that once you get past flights, hotels, and some easy signup bonuses, the returns really start to diminish.